Over the last year or so, we have seen a marked increase in automated and commodity algorithmic trading searches and reports.

 Automated versus Commodity Algorithmic Trading

 When many commodities players start talking about algorithmic trading, they often mean, at this stage, automated trading.
 That is, automating various parts of the trading process to ensure quick, efficient and competitive trades.
-Trading tools can analyse data and produce trading signals that an experienced individual can interpret and utilise to trade.
+Trading tools can analyse data and produce trading signals that an experienced individual can interpret and use to trade.
 This automation doesn’t get rid of the need for analysts, but for the more repetitive cycles, they can alleviate simple transactions so traders can focus on more complex trading strategies on desk.

 It is also worth noting where the PnL sits.
 With these automated trades, the PnL often sits with the individual trading desks, and the value at risk is normally monitored as part of their book.
-The team responsible for building the platform normally sits as part of technology.
+The team responsible for building the platform normally works as part of technology.
 In many automated trading teams, the technologists do not report to the desk and, through building close relationships with them, maintain a more ‘service-oriented’ approach.

 When a firm is ready to embrace algorithmic trading, the need for a more integrated team arises.
 Algorithmic trading moves past real-time optimisation of trading models and allows for the data and the tools to begin making decisions.
-Algorithmic trading teams, of course, still monitor these trading strategies and trading decisions as portfolio managers and traders are often on hand to execute the trades.
-However, the need to integrate technology and the commercial traders is demonstrated by the shift from technology being a service centre to being a business value add.
+Algorithmic trading teams, of course, still monitor these trading strategies and trading decisions, as portfolio managers and traders are often on hand to execute the trades.
+However, the need to integrate technology and commercial traders is demonstrated by the shift from technology being a service centre to being a business value add.
 These platforms, models, and trading strategies have the ability to make large sums of profit for the business.
 Technologists sit beside quants and traders to build bespoke platforms, helping them build trading models, and working alongside them.

 In many of these instances, including Gazprom’s Digital Trading Team, a major German trading business’s algorithmic trading venture, and BP’s A1 trading team, these desks have their own PnL and budget.